Geoffrey Mbugua Wango

-Geoffrey Mbugua Wango (born 3 September 1966) is a Kenyan counselling psychologist and academic who serves as a Senior lecturer in Counseling psychology at the University of Nairobi.
+Geoffrey Mbugua Wango (born 3 September 1966) is a Kenyan counselling psychologist, published author and academic who serves as a Senior lecturer in Counseling psychology at the University of Nairobi.
 He is known for work on school guidance and counselling and for commentary on mental health policy and practice in Kenya.

 Early life and education

 Wango was born in Githiga, Kiambu County, Kenya, and attended Kenyatta University, where he earned a BEd and an M.A.
 He completed a Doctor of Philosophy in Counselling at the University of Birmingham in 2006 with a Thesis titled Policy and Practice in Guidance and Counselling in Secondary Schools in Kenya.

 Academic career

 Before joining the University of Nairobi, Wango worked in Ministry of Education, Science and Technology (Kenya) in Quality assurance, standards, and policy roles, and later at the Kenya Education Management Institute (KEMI).
 He joined the University of Nairobi as a Lecturer in 2011 and became a Senior lecturer in 2014.